yikang4570/DLC_FILTER_PIPELINE/README.md

 Other gait analysis pipelines often rely on multiple views of the rodent to determine foot strike timing, but this pipeline works with only a bottom view of the animal.
-Clustering (DBSCAN) is applied along with some custom filtering to determine paw contact, which is a decent assumption in mice (~5% error), but may not be immediately appropriate in animals that hover the foot in the final position before contact (such as rats).
+Clustering (DBSCAN) is applied along with some custom filtering to determine paw contact, which is a decent method in mice (~5% error), but may not be immediately appropriate in animals that hover the foot in the final position before contact (such as rats).
 More information is provided below with regard to adding new animals to the pipeline and adding information from a side view for more accurate contact detection in rats (<a href="#adding-animals-and-backgrounds">Adding Animals and Backgrounds</a>).